Comparing the number of infected vertices in two symmetric sets for Bernoulli percolation (and other random partitions): Introduction

 In the case that $G$ is an infinite graph with some regularity, e.g. $G = \Z^d$, Bernoulli percolation is very well studied and there still are various interesting open problems (e.g. see \cite{G1}).
 We will consider the cluster $\cC_o$ of a fixed vertex $o \in V$. $o$ could be thought of as the origin of an infection that can be transmitted via edges $e \in E$ such that $\cZ_e = 1$, so that $\cC_o$ represents the set of infected vertices.
 In case of $G$ being a regular lattice such as $\Z^d$ there are classical results on the size of $\cC_o$ (e.g. see \cite{G1}) and the asymptotic shape of $\cC_o$ (e.g. see \cite{ACC}).
 Our focus is on monotonicity properties of the shape.

 To motivate our interest, let us consider the cluster of $o = (0,0)$ for Bernoulli percolation on $G = \Z^2$, and let $\cW_n$ denote the number of infected vertices in the layer $V_n := \{n \} \times \Z$, i.e. $\cW_n := |\cC_o \cap V_n|$.
 Following the intuition that vertices closer to $o$ can be infected more easily than vertices further away, it is reasonable to expect that $\cW_n$ decreases with the distance $|n|$ of the layer to the origin $o$.
 Of course, one has to make sense of the comparison of the number of infected vertices in different layers: One might compare average values and thus expect that $\E_p(\cW_m) \le \E_p(\cW_n)$ for all $0 \le n \le m$.
 Alternatively one might compare the preference of the distributions to take greater values (in the sense of stochastic domination) and thus even expect that $\cW_m \preceq \cW_n$ w.r.t. $\P_p$ for all $0 \le n \le m$, which is defined to mean $\E_p(f(\cW_m)) \le \E_p(f(\cW_n))$ for all increasing, bounded functions $f: \{0,1,2,...\} \cup \{\infty\} \to \R$.
 It turns out that both of these conjectures are open problems.
 There is an obvious link to the monotonicity of connection probabilities.
-E.g. in the above example it should be expected that $\P_p(o \lra o + (n,0))$ is decreasing in $n$ for $n \ge 0$.
+E.g. in the above example it should be expected that $\P_p(o \lra (n,0))$ is decreasing in $n$ for $n \ge 0$.
 So far this is only known if $p$ is sufficiently small, see \cite{LPS} and the references therein.
-Another famous example of this kind of monotonicity property is the bunkbed conjecture, which will be stated in the following section.
-Again, not much is known rigorously, see \cite{HL} and the references therein.
-It seems that these kind of monotonicity properties in general are difficult to establish, which at first glance might seem somewhat surprising.
+Another famous example of this kind of monotonicity property is the bunkbed conjecture, which will be discussed in the following section.
+It seems that these kind of monotonicity properties in general are difficult to establish (if they hold at all), which at first glance might seem somewhat surprising.
 The contribution of this paper is the comparison of the infected number of vertices in two subsets $V_+,V_- \subset V$ in the special case that $o$ is contained in $V_+$ and assuming that $V_+,V_-$ are highly symmetric.
+Among other interesting applications of our result we obtain that $\E_p(\cW_m) \le \E_p(\cW_0)$ for all $m \ge 0$ in the above notation for Bernoulli percolation on $G = \Z^2$.